 This is the land of the Nez Perce and their ancestors.
 They found a land of plenty where salmon ran in such huge numbers there was never a lack of food.
 The river itself has three main sections.
 The Lower Salmon, Main Salmon and the Middle Fork.
-All are amazing in their own right and have attracted rafters, kayakers, anglers and other outdoor enthusiasts for many years.
+Each section of the Salmon River in Idaho offers exception whitewater rafting, kayaking, fishing and more.

 The lower Salmon River Canyons is one of our favorite stretches to raft.
 Many know it as the famous River of No Return.
 With it's huge, white-sand beaches and warm water, we like to call it the Riviera of the West!

 A neat feature on our raft trips is on the last day.
 We come to the confluence with the mighty Snake River in Hells Canyon and raft another twenty miles through the tail end of Hells Canyon to our take-out at a place called Heller Bar where the Grande Ronde River joins the Snake.
 We've been running trips on the Lower Salmon portion since 1982 and welcome you to join us for an adventure on this iconic river that is unlike any other on earth.

 The scenery on the lower section of the Salmon alternates between dramatic, sheer canyons and huge mountains of golden grass and towering ponderosa pines.
 This is the American West at its best!
 The rapids are intermediate, ranging from Class II-IV.
 Known as "pool and drop" rapids, they are a lot of fun and perfect for paddle rafts and inflatable kayaks.
 ROW is unique in that we have oar-powered rafts to carry camping gear and food ahead of the group to set up camp and kitchen for your arrival.